psv-plugins-archive/cidspoofer/README.md

 # cidSpoofer
 Spoof CID (ConsoleID) on PSVITA

-Could maybe be used to unban your console from PSN
+Could possibly be used to unban your console from PSN

 add to your \*KERNEL line in config.txt.